bashbaugh/robocar/io-board/README.md

-## Programming the Atmega328p
+## Programming the Atmega328p from Raspberry Pi

-Install arduino and avrdude with ./install.sh
+Install arduino and avrdude with

+    sudo apt update
+    sudo apt install arduino arduino-mk avrdude -y

+Make sure to enable SPI from interfacing options in raspi-config

 #### Wiring